-Our Sherpas are highly qualified, experienced and multiple times Everest summiteers and they have high reputation with excellent success rates with safety of client as number one priority.
-All members will be assisted by our well experienced Sherpas at the ratio of 1:1 and there will be a manager at base camp to assist the team and also act as a liaison between climbers and the Sherpas.
+Our Sherpas are highly qualified, experienced and multiple times Everest summiteers and they have a high reputation with excellent success rates with the safety of the client as number one priority.
+All members will be assisted by our well-experienced Sherpas at the ratio of 1:1 and there will be a manager at base camp to assist the team and also act as a liaison between climbers and the Sherpas.

 Camp I – 5,945 meters

 After the Icefall, the climbers arrive at Camp I, which is located at 19,500 feet.
 Depending on the type of expedition, Camp I will either be stocked by the climbers as they ascend and descend the Icefall or by Sherpas in advance.

 The area between Camp I and Camp II is known as the Western Cwm.
 As the climbers reach Camp II at 21,000ft, they may be temporarily out of sight of their support at Base camp.
 Nonetheless, modern communication devices permit parties to stay in contact.